-- Small gifts of up to £250 to each of as many individuals as the donor wishes to benefit.
-This cannot be used to cover part of a gift or gifts totalling more than £250 to the same person during any given tax year; - Annual gift allowance of up to £3,000.
+- Small gifts of up to £250 to each of as many individuals as the donor wishes to benefit; - Annual gift allowance of up to £3,000.
 This exemption is applied to larger gifts not covered by the £250 exemption above.
-It can also be carried forward for one tax year only if it is not used in the year in question; - Gifts that are a wedding or civil partnership gift worth up to £5,000 to a child, £2,500 to a grandchild or great grandchild and £1,000 to anyone else; - Gifts to charities in the UK or EEA, museums, universities, political parties, housing associations, national heritage bodies or community amateur sports clubs.
+It can also be carried forward for one tax year only if it is not used in the year in question; - Gifts that are a wedding or civil partnership gift worth up to £5,000 to a child, £2,500 to a grandchild or great grandchild and £1,000 to anyone else;

+• Gifts to registered charities, museums, universities, political parties, housing associations, national heritage bodies or community amateur sports clubs.